 Critically acclaimed and widely exhibited, Il Lee’s acrylic and oil on canvas work and his ballpoint pen work on paper were exhibited at The Metropolitan Museum of Art, New York, in 2010-11.
 Il Lee’s innovative and historically grounded ballpoint pen works were the subject of a mid-career retrospective at the San Jose Museum of Art and solo exhibitions at the Queens Museum of Art, the Vilcek Foundation in New York, and the Crow Collection of Asian Art in Dallas, Texas.
-His work has been exhibited at numerous museums, including The Aldrich Contemporary Art Museum, Brooklyn Museum, Smithsonian Museum of Art, Palms Springs Art Museum, Arkansas Arts Center, and National Museum of Contemporary Art, Korea.
+His work has been exhibited at numerous museums, including The Aldrich Contemporary Art Museum, Brooklyn Museum, Smithsonian Museum of Art, Palms Springs Art Museum, Arkansas Arts Center, and National Museum of Modern and Contemporary Art, Korea.

 Works by Il Lee are represented in major collections including The Metropolitan Museum of Art, San Jose Museum of Art, Vilcek Foundation, Palm Springs Art Museum, Minneapolis Institute of Art (promised), Société Bic (France), Leeum Samsung Museum of Art (Seoul), and National Museum of Modern and Contemporary Art Korea, among others.
 Reviews and feature articles about Il Lee have appeared in major international publications including the New York Times, New Yorker, Artnews, Art in America, Art Asia Pacific, San Francisco Chronicle and Newsweek.